tbonnair/academic-online-cv/content/publication/cosmic-web-environments-identification-characterisation-and-quantification-of-cosmological-information/index.md

   one-dimensional manifold.
-The method models this latent structure as a graph embedded as a prior in the Bayesian formulation of the problem to estimate a principal graph passing in the ridges of the matter distribution as traced by galaxies or halos.We show that this formulation is especially well-suited for the description of the filaments since it allows the description of their geometrical properties (lengths, widths, etc.) and associates to each tracer a probability of residing in a given filament.
+The method models this latent structure as a graph embedded as a prior in the Bayesian formulation of the problem to estimate a principal graph passing in the ridges of the matter distribution as traced by galaxies or halos.
+We show that this formulation is especially well-suited for the description of the filaments since it allows the description of their geometrical properties (lengths, widths, etc.) and associates to each tracer a probability of residing in a given filament.
 The resulting algorithm is